DorotheaKal/NLP/README.md

 and 5331 negative movie reviews from Rotten Tomatoes, for binary-classification (positive, negative).

 * Semeval 2017 Task4-A [Rosenthal et al.,2017].
-This dataset contains tweets representing
-3 classes (positive, negative,neutral) with 49570
+This dataset contains tweets representing 3 classes (positive, negative,neutral) with 49570
 training samples and 12284 test (validation) samples.

 We experimented with a variety of model  with 2 baseline architectures, a DNN and an LSTM approach.
 We used different intermediate representations based on word embeddings, such as max and mean pooling and tf-idf.
 We also implemented an Attention layer on both models.

-We visualize the attention layer results of our LSTM model on insightful samples from the test set:
+We visualize the attention layer results of our LSTM model on insightful samples from the test set using [NeAt (Neural Attention) Vision](https://github.com/cbaziotis/neat-vision).

 * Our model correctly predicts **positive** label